Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won in three of the six contests they have been named as odds-on underdogs this year.
+- The Brewers have been underdogs in seven games this season and have come away with the win four times (57.1%) in those contests.

-- Milwaukee has not been a bigger underdog this season than the +140 moneyline set for this game.
+- Milwaukee has a record of 3-3 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Brewers have a 41.7% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.

-- Milwaukee and its opponents have hit the over in five of its 13 games with a total this season.
+- Milwaukee and its opponents have hit the over in six of its 14 games with a total this season.

 - The Brewers have yet play a game with a spread this season.